samarthags/samarthags/README.md

 ## About Me

-I'm a full-stack web developer based in Sagara, Karnataka, India.
-I build real, complete web applications from scratch — UI, backend, APIs, databases, and deployment, all of it.
+I'm Samartha GS, a student and full-stack web developer from Sagara, Karnataka, India.
+I'm passionate about creating and learning through real-world projects — not tutorials, not demos, but actual shipped products.

-The web platform is what I care most about.
-I spend a lot of time thinking about how interfaces feel, how data moves through a system, and how to make experiences that are both fast and well-designed.
-For me, web development is not just writing code — it's understanding every layer of how a product comes together and making deliberate decisions at each one.
+I build complete web applications from the ground up.
+That means the UI, the backend, the database, the API integrations, and the deployment — all of it, handled end to end.
+I work heavily with JavaScript across the entire stack and care deeply about how every layer fits together.

-I work heavily with JavaScript across the full stack.
-On the frontend I build with React and Next.js, paying close attention to layout, interaction, and visual quality.
-On the backend I design REST APIs with Node.js and Express, handle real-time communication with Socket.io, and connect to databases like MongoDB, Firebase, and Supabase.
-I've shipped products with payment integration, cloud media pipelines, third-party OAuth flows, and live multiplayer systems.
+On the frontend I build with Next.js and React, paying close attention to layout, interaction, and visual quality.
+On the backend I design REST APIs with Node.js and Express, handle real-time communication with Socket.io, and work with MongoDB, Firebase, and Supabase for data.
+I've shipped products with payment integration via Razorpay, cloud media pipelines with Cloudinary, Google OAuth, Telegram bot systems, and live multiplayer experiences.

-Beyond the technical side, I take UI design seriously.
-Clean, intentional interfaces are something I treat as core to development — not a separate concern.
-I'm also drawn to music-driven web experiences and have built projects that connect directly to the Spotify API.
+I take UI design seriously — clean, intentional interfaces are core to how I develop, not an afterthought.
+I'm also drawn to music-driven web experiences and have built and am building projects directly connected to the Spotify API.

+I've completed 50+ full-stack projects including AI tools, automation systems, analytics dashboards, real-time apps, and scalable web platforms.

-Currently open to collaborations, open source contributions, and internships.
-I also take on freelance web design and development work.
+Currently open to collaborations, open source contributions, internships, and freelance web design and development work.

 ---